subfuzion/appmesh-blog/colorapp/fargate/README.md

 ### Deploy the new colorteller to Fargate

-For this configuration, we will deploy `colorteller-red`, which represents version 2 of our colorteller service.
+For this configuration, we will deploy `colorteller-green`, which represents version 2 of our colorteller service.
 Initally, we will only send 30% of our traffic over to it.
 If our monitoring indicates that the service is healthy, we'll increase it to 60%, then finally to 100%.
 In the real world, you might choose more granular increases with automated rollout (and rollback if issues are indicated), but we're keeping things simple for the demo.

 As part of the original [walkthrough] we pushed the `gateway` and `colorteller` images to ECR (see [Deploy Images]).
 We are going to create a Fargate task using our `colorteller` image and the `envoy` image for App Mesh.
 When the task is deployed, the running `envoy` container will be a sidecar for the `colorteller` container.
 A sidecar container will always be co-located on the same physical node (compute resource) and its lifecycle coupled to the lifecycle of the primary application container (see [Sidecar Pattern]).